PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

         |------|------|-------------|----------|
         | `maxLongSide` | `integer` | During inference, if the length of the longer side of the input image for the text detection model is greater than `maxLongSide`, the image will be scaled so that the length of the longer side equals `maxLongSide`. | No |

-    - When the request is processed successfully, the `result` of the response body has the following attributes:
+    - When the request is processed successfully, the `result` of the response body has the following properties:

         | Name | Type | Description |
         |------|------|-------------|
         | `visionResults` | `array` | Analysis results obtained using computer vision models.
 The array length is 1 (for image input) or the smaller of the number of document pages and 10 (for PDF input).
 For PDF input, each element in the array represents the processing result of each page in the PDF file. |
         | `visionInfo` | `object` | Key information in the image, which can be used as input for other operations. |

-        Each element in `visionResults` is an `object` with the following attributes:
+        Each element in `visionResults` is an `object` with the following properties:

         | Name | Type | Description |
         |------|------|-------------|